mohammed4141-g/iOS_Reverse_Engineering/README.md

 We use **FRIDA** for dynamic analysis & **IDA** for static analysis.

+FRIDA
 How to reverse a method? \n
-frist you need to attach FRIDA to a targeted process \n "Add code here"
+First you need to attach FRIDA to a targeted process \n "Add code here"
 Get the targeted method address
 "Add code here"